We Rise by Lifting Others

 I have long been of the opinion that philanthropy is good business, not in terms of tax deductions and publicity, but as a means by which many great works are accomplished.
 Throughout my career, I’ve enjoyed supporting many outstanding charitable organizations focused on improving the lives of children and the less fortunate in our society.

-We are in the process of establishing a 501(c)(3) charitable organization for the purposes of providing financial, healthcare and educational support for children and families impacted by economic hardship and unemployment.
+Our family has established a 501(c)(3) charitable organization for the purposes of providing financial, healthcare and educational support for children and families impacted by economic hardship or environmental disaster.

 The United Way is a national organization comprising of 117 autonomous, volunteer-based United Ways across Canada.
 United Way campaigns raise money for local groups that address community issues and problems.
 In Canada, United Ways are led and supported by more than 200,000 volunteers all dedicated to improving the lives of individuals in their community.
 Each United Way is responsible to its own community, raising the resources and distributing it back to their community.